arafatm/arafatm.github.io/_articles/agile/slack.md

    organization.
 2. Litigation can be a consequence of an intrinsically flawed contract.

-In a healthy organization, a certain amount of failure is okay.
+In a healthy organization, **a certain amount of failure is okay**.

 At Microsoft, for example, there has long been an almost official policy of “sink, then swim.”
 People are loaded down with so much responsibility that they sink (fail).
 Then they have a chance to rest up, to analyze and modify their own performance.
 Finally, they are loaded again with a comparable amount of responsibility, but this time they succeed.
 If they don’t sink the first time, that just shows they weren’t challenged enough.

-Healthy companies know that they have to allow people to fail without assessing blame.
+> Healthy companies know that they have to allow people to fail without
+> assessing blame.

 They have to do that or else no one will take on anything that’s not a sure bet.